canonical/ubuntu-pro-client/docs/references/compatibility_matrix.md

-# compatibility matrix for Ubuntu Pro services
+# Compatibility matrix for Ubuntu Pro services

 Some Ubuntu Pro services are compatible with each other.
 The following matrix display the services that are compatible: